 For the sake of preventing arguments, the words “shrimp” and “prawn” basically mean the same thing.
-Prawn usually refers to either large shrimp or freshwater shrimp but i won’t use that word.
+Prawn usually refers to either large shrimp or freshwater shrimp but I won’t use that word.
 Instead, I’ll use either small shrimp or large shrimp because the word “shrimp” itself covers a lot of related species.

 According to this Wikipedia article on fried rice, “It is made from cold leftover rice fried with other leftover ingredients… There are dozens of varieties of fried rice, each with their own specific list of ingredients.”
 The two sentences conflict with each other.

 Pork fried rice is normally made with rice (obviously), other ingredients and, of course, pork.
 While no specific part of the pig is required, it’s normally the same parts used for pork chops and such.
 What my wife does when regular pork pieces aren’t available is substitute wieners.

 What do you expect when one of the major suppliers of wieners in the Philippines, San Miguel Pure Foods, labels them as hot dogs.
-I have yet to see a package here with “wieners” on the label that isn’t imported.
+I have yet to see a package, that isn’t imported, with “wieners” on the label.
+Lately, however, I’ve seen some with “franks” on the label.

 The ingredients she uses are:

 She starts by cooking rice in a rice cooker, which takes about 30 minutes.
-While she’s waiting, she’ll scramble the eggs and fry them all together like an omelet, and then she’ll cut eggs into small pieces.
+While she’s waiting, she’ll scramble the eggs and fry them all together like an omelet, and then she’ll cut the eggs into small pieces.
 This is also when she’ll “pre-cook” the pork or shrimp.

 As she cooks the fried rice, she’ll add the ingredients one by one, starting with the meat and ending with the eggs.
 The entire process, from cooking the rice in a rice cooker, to removing the fried rice from the skillet and putting it into a serving dish, only takes about an hour.